awsdocs/amazon-dynamodb-developer-guide/doc_source/Expressions.ExpressionAttributeNames.md

 ```

 **Note**
-If an attribute name begins with a number or contains a space, a special character, or a reserved word, you *must* use an expression attribute name to replace that attribute's name in the expression\.
+If an attribute name begins with a number, contains a space or contains a reserved word, you *must* use an expression attribute name to replace that attribute's name in the expression\.

-## Attribute Names Containing Dots<a name="Expressions.ExpressionAttributeNames.AttributeNamesContainingDots"></a>
+## Attribute names containing special characters<a name="Expressions.ExpressionAttributeNames.AttributeNamesContainingSpecialCharacters"></a>

 In an expression, a dot \("\."\) is interpreted as a separator character in a document path\.
-However, DynamoDB also allows you to use a dot character as part of an attribute name\.
+However, DynamoDB also allows you to use a dot character and other special characters, such as a hyphen \("\-"\) as part of an attribute name\.
 This can be ambiguous in some cases\.
-To illustrate, suppose that you wanted to retrieve the `Safety.Warning` attribute from a `ProductCatalog` item \(see [Specifying Item Attributes When Using Expressions](Expressions.Attributes.md)\)\.
+To illustrate, suppose that you wanted to retrieve the `Safety.Warning` attribute from a `ProductCatalog` item \(see [Specifying item attributes when using expressions](Expressions.Attributes.md)\)\.

 Suppose that you wanted to access `Safety.Warning` using a projection expression\.